RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-MVC-Development-with-Business-Objects/Step-5-Selecting-and-displaying-a-single-customer.md

-﻿Let's start by selecting a single customer and displaying customer information about this customer.
+Let's start by selecting a single customer and displaying customer information about this customer.
 As with the Customer List in the previous step, we'll use a controller method to create the code to load the customer, and we then use a view to display the data.

 The controller code very simple: